Oliver Le Neve: Duel and aftermath

 Duels had been tacitly assumed illegal since a 1614 edict by James I, but often a blind eye was turned.
 However, prosecution for duelling was a possibility, especially if no seconds or witnesses were present to assure fair play.
 Adam Nicolson in his book Gentry: Six Hundred Years of a Peculiarly English Class conjectures that despite this, the reason Hobart and Le Neve refused seconds was conversely to avoid any witness for possible prosecution.
 Some sources suggest that a young servant girl witnessed the duel from nearby bushes; reliable sources either don't mention this, or if they do, treat it as folklore.

 The duel took place on Cawston Heath on 20 August 1698.
 Both men rode from their respective seats: Hobart from Blickling 4 mi to the north-east, and Le Neve from Witchingham 4 miles to the south-west.
 During the duel the left-handed Le Neve was apparently struck in the arm and replied with a thrust to the belly.
 The mortally wounded Hobart returned to Blickling Hall, died the following day and was buried in the Blickling family vault.

-Narcissus Luttrell, parliamentary diarist, heard that Le Neve "was wounded in the arm and Sir Henry run into the belly" The antiquary John Nichols in 1812 stated that Le Neve wasn't struck as Hobart's sword thrust was caught in a greatcoat Le Neve was wearing.
+Narcissus Luttrell, parliamentary diarist, heard that Le Neve "was wounded in the arm and Sir Henry run into the belly".
+The antiquary John Nichols in 1812 stated that Le Neve wasn't struck as Hobart's sword thrust was caught in a greatcoat Le Neve was wearing.
 Adam Nicolson believes these accounts say more about class attitudes towards the differences in the backgrounds of the two men: the rapier of the elegant swordsmanship of the grand gentry in its finery aiming for the arm and being tangled in the coarse cloth of the minor gentry, which replies with a stab to the belly.
-However, Nicolson is sceptical, believing that as a captain of militia Le Neve would be more than skillful in refined use of sword, and on a possibly hot August day, would prefer not to be encumbered by a greatcoat.
+However, Nicolson is sceptical, believing that as a captain of militia Le Neve would be more than skillful in refined use of the sword, and on a possibly hot August day, would prefer not to be encumbered by a greatcoat.